2cData/modern_data_lab/hadoop/lab02/Lab Two.md

 The goal is to set up a pseudo-distributed network and a single-machine distributed network using [Docker networking](https://docs.docker.com/network/network-tutorial-standalone/ "Docker networking").

 In pseudo-distributed operations, each Hadoop daemon runs in a separate Java process.
 In a classic distributed operations environment, Hadoop would be run in multiple servers.
-Since we ae using Docker containers, we can leverage Docker Network to create a Hadoop cluster in a single machine.
+Since we are using Docker containers, we can leverage Docker Network to create a Hadoop cluster in a single machine.

 ## Launch base Hadoop Docker image
 ```